johanels/docker-FFmpegNDI/README.md

 cd docker-FFMPEG
 ```

-Now register and request the NewTek NDI Software Developer Kit 3.8 download link from https://www.newtek.com/ndi/sdk/#download-sdk into the repository folder.
+Now register and request the NewTek NDI® Software Developer Kit download link from https://www.newtek.com/ndi/sdk/#download-sdk into the repository folder.
 Make executable and run the file.

 ```bash
 chmod 755 NDISDKLINUX